Third Culture Kids

 The Experience of Growing Up Among Worlds: The original, classic book on TCKs

 By David C. Pollock, Ruth E. Van Reken, and Michael V. Pollock

 The absolute authority on Third Culture Kids ("TCKs") for nearly two decades.

-In this 3rd edition of the ground-breaking, global classic, Ruth E. Van Reken and Michael V. Pollock, son of the late original co-author, David C. Pollock have significantly updated what is widely recognized as The TCK Bible.
+In this third edition of the ground-breaking, global classic, Ruth E. Van Reken and Michael V. Pollock, son of the late original co-author, David C. Pollock have significantly updated what is widely recognized as The TCK Bible.
 Emphasis is on the modern TCK and addressing the impact of technology, cultural complexity, diversity & inclusion and transitions.
 Includes new advice for parents and others for how to support TCKs as they navigate work, relationships, social settings and their own personal development.
-Specific updates:

 · A second PolVan Cultural Identity diagram to support understanding of cultural identity

 · New models for identity formation

 · New material on 'highly mobile communities' addressing the needs of people who stay put while a community around them moves rapidly

 · Revamped Section III so readers can more easily find what is relevant to them as Adult TCKs, parents, counselors, employers, spouses, administrators, etc.

 · New stages and needs tool that will help families and organizations identify and meet needs